baznex/crosscram-ws/API-DOCS.md

 ## Viewing a Game

 Send an HTTP GET request to a game resource URI.
-If the request is successful, a JSON-formatted game map is returned, otherwise, a 404 response is returned.
+If the request is successful, an HTML representation of the game is returned (see the note about media types below), otherwise, a 404 response is returned.

 As an example, a browser or curl can be used to perform a GET on a URI such as: